ywang037/Federated-Learning-PyTorch/.ipynb_checkpoints/REPRODUCE_FL_GS-checkpoint.md

 #### B. Experiment 2: increase local computation
 * The fraction number is fixed at C=0.1
-* The runs using optimized learning rate will be marked as "0.01-o"
+* The learning rate found using coarse search will be marked as "done cs"
-* T Rnd means the total number of performed rounds
+* The learning rate found using further finer search will be marked as "done fs"

 ##### Remarks
 N/A